REU Research Projects

 Simulations of spatiotemporal dynamics (Prof. David Egolf) The Egolf group employs large-scale computation and theory to study a variety of systems driven far-from-equilibrium.
 Typically, the systems investigated exhibit complicated spatiotemporal dynamics, and, in particular, spatiotemporal chaos.
 The group has recently studied the behavior of fluid systems, granular systems, cardiac tissue, and neural tissue, as well as simpler model systems.
 Students in this group will learn a wide variety of scientific techniques from statistical physics, nonlinear dynamics, mathematical modeling, and parallel computing.
 Preference will be given to students who can program in C or C++.

 Quantum computation with ion traps (Prof. Jim Freericks) The Freericks group is funded for quantum information research by the National Science Foundation and the Department of Energy.
 The focus is to find ways to do interesting science now, with the currently available quantum hardware.
 We work on a wide range of problems in physics and chemistry in this research program.
 Recent projects include developing a new quantum computing algorithm to simulate fermionic Green’s functions and determining how to simulate driven dissipative quantum systems.
 Completion of at least one course in quantum mechanics is a requirement for this project.
 Preference will be given to students who also know at least one high-level programming language suitable for numerical work like FORTRAN, C, C++, python, or Matlab (Matlab or python preferred).
 A previous REU student on this project was named a finalist in the 2012 LeRoy Apker Award of the American Physical Society, awarded to the top undergraduate researchers in all fields of physics in the US.
 That student was a co-author on a Nature paper, a Physical Review Letter paper, and a Physical Review A article.
-Since 2013, eleven students worked on this project, with nine publications completed in a variety of different journals.
+Since 2013, twelve students worked on this project, with ten publications completed in a variety of different journals.

 Computational studies of 2D materials (Prof. Amy Liu) This research group uses computational methods to understand and predict structural, electronic, and vibrational properties of materials, including superconductors, clusters, and nanostructures.
 One area of interest is in the properties of layered materials that can be exfoliated into atomically thin samples, similar to graphene.
 The electronic and optical properties of molybdenum disulfide, for example, have been shown to change dramatically as the number of layers is reduced.
 In the 2D limit, these materials tend to be very sensitive to the environment and the choice of substrate.
 An REU student might perform simulations to determine how structural and electronic properties of the 2D material varies with the substrate or the type of defects present.
 The goal is to understand the physics behind these effects and to understand how to optimize these materials for nanoscale devices.
 Preference will be given to students who have completed a sophomore-level modern physics course.